monsij98/hello-world/Review.rst

     - ``reack commit_SHA`` in case the commit was acknowledged before, was rebased without conflicts and the rebase did not introduce logical problems.

+   * In case a member is reviewing it:

+   - Let's get this merged better known as ``LGTM`` in case the commit is ready ,or
+   - Additional comments if something needs to be rectified.

     .. note::